 "When she received him into the mausoleum and laid him on a couch, she tore her clothing over him, beat her breast and scratched it with her hands, covered her face with his blood, called him her husband and master, and almost forgot her own misfortunes as she pitied his," wrote Plutarch.

 When Octavian entered the city, Cleopatra tried to reason with him; however, it became apparent that she would be taken to Rome and paraded as a sort of war trophy, a fate she found intolerable.

-After two failed attempts to commit suicide “she dressed herself in her richest attire, as was her custom, and settled herself next to her Antony in a sarcophagus filled with aromatic perfumes.
-She then put snakes to her veins and slipped into death as if into sleep,” wrote Florus in the second century A.D.
+After two failed attempts to die by suicide, "she dressed herself in her richest attire, as was her custom, and settled herself next to her Antony in a sarcophagus filled with aromatic perfumes.
+She then put snakes to her veins and slipped into death as if into sleep," wrote Florus in the second century A.D.
 (Translation by Prudence Jones).

 Octavian had Caesarion killed but spared the lives of the three children Cleopatra had with Antony.
-They were sent to live with Octavia, the sister of Octavian, who at one point was married to Antony.
+They were sent to live with Octavia.

-While two of them died in childhood, a third, Cleopatra Selene, survived and was married to Juba II, a protégé of Octavian who became ruler of Numidia, a client kingdom of Rome in northwest Africa in what is now Algeria.
+Two of the children, Alexander Helios and Ptolemy Philadelphus, died in childhood while a third, Cleopatra Selene, survived and was married to Juba II, a protégé of Octavian who became ruler of Numidia, a client kingdom of Rome in northwest Africa in what is now Algeria.
 She brought Egyptian art as well as Greek language and culture to that kingdom.